fl101/awardfares-blog/_posts/2024-08-01-eb-last-star-alliance-awards.md

 ## 4. Thai Airways Business Class

+Both Thai's Royal First and Royal Silk Business Class offer a great experience, particularly on their A350 and A380.

 <img src="../assets/img/eurobonus-star-alliance-awards/thai-cabin.webp" alt="Best Cabin using SAS EuroBonus Points on Thai Airways." />

 _Image from Thai website._